JunChoii/COMMUserDocProject/README.md

 The Fetch Structure section provides a detailed explanation of the structure of the Fetch API.
 It includes examples of code that fetch data from a given URL and log the mapped coordinates to the console.

-## Troubleshooting

-The Troubleshooting section provides solutions to common problems that you may encounter while working with the Fetch API.

 ## Glossary

 The Glossary provides a list of terms and their definitions that are commonly used in the Fetch API documentation.
 It includes terms such as Fetch, Response, Request, Body, Headers, CORS, Cache, Promise, async/await, Blob, FormData, JSON, and URL.